okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-sso-overview/index.md

 2. Ali adds the Acme app integration from the Okta Admin Console.
 Ali follows the instructions provided by Acme to configure the app integration.

-3. Ali configures the Okta authentication policy and the group of Initech employees with access to the Acme app.
+3. Ali configures the Okta authentication policy and the group of Initech employees who will have access to the Acme app.

 4. Ali tests signing in to the Acme app with existing Okta credentials to verify the authentication flow.